wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 GA_output$One_Solution
 ```

 The output contains the selected parent IDs and names.
-More information is available in the internal `GA` object about GA performance, change in the best localGEBV and meanGEBV of the parental sets over iterations, etc.
+More information is available in the internal `GA` object about GA performance, change in the best localGEBV and meanGEBV of the parental sets over iterations, etc. There may be more than one set of parents that give rise to the same optimum.
+Additional sets of parents are contained in the `GA` object and only the first set is presented in `$One_Solution`